tlevine/dada.pink/disseminate/tu-delft.rst

     Why you are interested in TU Delft and what you expect to find here If there are optional specialisations in the MSc programme of your choice: which specialisation(s) interest you most, and why?
     Describe your hypothetical thesis project; what kind of a project would you prefer if you were free to make a choice?
 Also briefly explain what you would want to explore in your thesis project.
 Provide a maximum of three hypothetical thesis topics and elaborate on your particular interests in them.
-    A brief summary (maximum 250 words) of the thesis work or the final assignment (to be) done for your Bachelor’s programme, including information on the credits earned, grade, and full workload.
+    A brief summary (maximum 250 words) of the thesis work or the final assignment (to be) done for your Bachelor's programme, including information on the credits earned, grade, and full workload.

-In my present research, I am obtaining hundreds of thousands of spreadsheets and exploriing what possibilities emerge when I look at all of them.
+I did not write a Bachelor's thesis, and I asked Delft admissions about that.
-I recently met Felienne H, who is a professor in the department (?).
+They told me a bit more about what I should write in this section of the essay.

-She is the only other person I know of who is doing the same sort of research....
+    Please explain in your essay your case about the thesis.

-tens of thousands of spreadsheets at once in order to develop software tools to unlock the value in disparate data....
+    Instead describe what your research on these [other] projects was about, how you conducted your research, why you have chosen these projects, and what were the conclutions out of these.

-Specifically: Seraching, data quality, metadata.
+I then emailed to check whether I could use my recent open data research.
-Also, the effect of data cataloging software on the usage of data.
+I asked whether the topic of this section must be a project associated with a university, and this was the response.

-Bachelor's programme?
+    It should be projects that you have done during your final year of your Bachelor studies.

-I
+I am writing the essay `here <essay>`_.

 5)
 ^^^^^^^^